You Are About To Leave the Highline Public Schools Website

 Fun facts about Breakfast in Highline:

-- School breakfast is a healthy, convenient, affordable way for kids to start the day.
+School breakfast is a healthy and convenient way for kids to start the day and it's no cost this school year!

 Seven elementary schools have been awarded a competitive Fresh Fruit & Vegetable Program (FFVP) grant.
 Students in these schools are served a free snack during the school day as a way to introduce them to new varieties of fruits and vegetables.
 Our students sample classic favorites like bananas, carrots and apples but also less familiar items like star fruit, kiwi berries, kumquats and pluots.
 The following schools are participate: